18F/unit-testing-node/_pages/components/slack-client.md

 ## Gaining a little extra confidence in `SlackClient`

-We've done a good job of testing the `Rule` class in complete isolation from the `slack-client` library.
-However, there's an opportunity to gain a little extra confidence that our `SlackClient` is conforming to the correct interface.
-We'll do so by updating `SlackClientImplStub.getChannelByID()` to use an _actual_ instance of `Channel` from the `slack-client` package.
+We've done a good job of testing the `Rule` class in isolation from the `slack-client` library.
+However, you can gain a little extra confidence that your `SlackClient` is conforming to the correct interface.
+Do so by updating `SlackClientImplStub.getChannelByID()` to use an _actual_ instance of `Channel` from the `slack-client` package.

 The real `Channel` implementation encapsulates data that we need to access via our `SlackClient` facade.
 It does not have any complex behavior or dependencies.
-By tying our `SlackClientImplStub` to an actual external implementation class, we gain confidence that our fake is a suitable facsimile for the real thing.
-Also, it will _only_ be used to instantiate `SlackClient` classes in our tests; the code under test is not affected at all.
+When you tie the `SlackClientImplStub` to an actual external implementation class, you provide confidence that the fake is a suitable facsimile for the real thing.
+Also, you will _only_ use it to instantiate `SlackClient` classes in these tests; the code under test is not affected at all.

 Start by adding the following line to the top of the test file: